rue-a/github-zenodo-integration/documentation/github_zenodo_integration.md

 permalink: /documentation/
 ---

+> [!ABSTRACT]
-*When the Zenodo-GitHub-Integration is enabled, each new release of a GitHub repository triggers Zenodo to archive the repository in its current state in Zenodo with a DOI assigned, thus fostering proper citation and long-term accessibility.
-This document describes this functionality and details what metadata is extracted from the GitHub repository and transferred to Zenodo.*
+> When the Zenodo-GitHub-Integration is enabled, each new release of a GitHub repository triggers Zenodo to archive the repository in its current state in Zenodo with a DOI assigned, thus fostering proper citation and long-term accessibility.
+This document describes this functionality and details what metadata is extracted from the GitHub repository and transferred to Zenodo.

 ## Configuring the Integration